FioChuck/cloud-composer-demo/README.md

 This repo can also be used as a deployment template for Cloud Composer via GitHub Actions.
 The yaml defined in `/.github/workflows/ ` automates deployment into GCS and registers the DAG with Cloud Composer.

 Lastly, this repo is a great resource for learning Data Lineage in Dataplex.
 Cloud Composer and BigQuery both natively integrated with Data Lineage.
-The two workflows described in the repo automatically generate lineage processes and runs.
+The two workflows described in this repo automatically generate lineage processes and runs.

 # Overview

 The DAGs included in the `/dags` folder simulate a typical ELT and ETL workflow.
-Both workflows ingest and aggregate sample GOOGL stock data.
-The sample data was originally ingested into GCP using PubSub.
+Both DAGs ingest and aggregate sample GOOGL stock data.
+The sample data was originally ingested into GCP using PubSub and a [BigQuery Subscription](https://cloud.google.com/pubsub/docs/bigquery).
 This ingestion pattern is templatized [here](https://github.com/FioChuck/api-pubsub-ingest).

+### DAG 1

 The first DAG loads partitioned Parquet files from GCS into BigQuery using the [GoogleCloudStorageToBigQueryOperator](https://airflow.apache.org/docs/apache-airflow/1.10.13/_api/airflow/contrib/operators/gcs_to_bq/index.html) Airflow Operator.
 This operator ingests the files into BigQuery and applies a Schema passed via the `schema_fields` parameter.